-Why invest?
-There’s a shortage of RV & Boat Storage Businesses Nationwide!
+Why install carports?
+There’s a shortage of RV & Boat Storage Businesses Nationwide

-Owning a “Solar” Covered RV & Boat Storage can be a year around profitable business!
+Owning a Solar Covered RV & Boat Storage Facility can be a year-round profitable business

-Two key factors to building a profitable “solar” covered RV & boat storage business.
+There are two key factors to building a profitable Solar Covered RV & Boat Storage Business…

-Number one is partnering with a solid experience installation contractor who has built hundreds of solar and non-solar covered RV & boat storage businesses across the United States and has been in the industry for more than 30 years.
+1. Number one : Partner with an experienced installation contractor who has built hundreds of solar and non-solar Covered RV & Boat Storage Businesses across the United States, and has been in the industry for more than 40 years.

-Number two is partnering with an actual owner of a solar covered RV & boat storage business, the value of choosing a veteran installer who is also an owner is the expertise they will provide during all phases of construction.
-From the preliminary development to the design layout of the sites recreational vehicle rental parking spaces and canopies to assure orientation of the PV’s [modules] will provide optimal performance and production.
+2. Number two : Partner with an actual owner of a Solar Covered RV & Boat Storage Business.
+The value of choosing a veteran installer who is also an owner is the expertise they will provide during all phases of construction.
+They will help from preliminary development to the layout of the RV rental parking spaces and canopies to assure orientation of the PV’s [modules] will provide optimal performance and production.

-There’s a growing demand for RV & boat storage nationwide and into Canada!
-With increases in new HOA developments, comes strict rules in recreational vehicle parking on those properties.
+There’s a growing demand for RV & boat storage nationwide and into Canada.
+With increases in new HOA developments come strict rules in recreational vehicle parking on those properties.
 New home construction developments have little to no side yard or backyard large enough for a shed, let alone an RV or boat.

 Additionally, more towns and cities are discouraging recreational vehicle parking on streets and sides of homes.
-Some are even restricting parking altogether!
+Some are even restricting parking altogether.
 As a result, there is a high demand for RV & boat storage businesses and a shortage of businesses supplying recreational vehicle parking.
-Adding to the demand is homeowners are increasingly deciding to downsize, whether that is to a smaller house, condo or apartment [according to research from real estate site Trulia].
+Adding to the demand is that homeowners are increasingly deciding to downsize, whether that is to a smaller house, condo or apartment [according to research from real estate site Trulia].
 Theses downsizers are not willing nor wanting to sell or give up their recreational toys.
-They are keeping their RV’s, boats, jet skis, and toy haulers!
-Downsizing allows these people to sock money away for trips and storage cost!
-These people are your new clients!
+They are keeping their RV’s, boats, jet skis, and toy haulers.
+Downsizing allows these people to sock money away for trips and storage cost.
+These people are your new clients.

-RV & boat storage facilities practically run themselves!
-An office manager and a part-time person, and a go-to-handy-person for minor facility maintenance and clean-up are literary all the storage business needs to run.
-With a covered solar RV & Boat storage business, there are no moving parts – per-say except for the automated gate and a few rolling doors if the Owner chooses to have full enclosure units.
-The storage business can be a cashless and paperless business operation!
-Its website handles online monthly rental payments, round-the-clock access to the renters account balance and encourages paying ahead for those that rent year after year.
-By offering online tools, gives the customer a greater sense of control over their rental experience.
+RV & boat storage facilities practically run themselves.
+An office manager and a part-time person, and a go-to-handy-person for minor facility maintenance and clean-up are literary all a storage business needs to run.
+With a covered solar RV & Boat storage business, there are no moving parts, except for the automated gate and a few rolling doors if the owner chooses to have full enclosure units.
+The storage business can also be a cashless and paperless business operation.
+A website can handle online monthly rental payments, round-the-clock access to the renters account balance and encourages paying ahead for those that rent year after year.
+Offering online tools gives the customer a greater sense of control over their rental experience.